 New Accounting Standards - In June 2009, the FASB issued Statement No. 168, The FASB Accounting Standards Codification TM ("Codification") and the Hierarchy of Generally Accepted Accounting Principles - a replacement of FASB Statement 162 (SFAS No. 168).
 SFAS No. 168 establishes the Codification as the source of authoritative United States accounting and reporting standards for all non-governmental entities (other than guidance issued by the SEC).
-The Codification is a reorganization of current GAAP into a topical format that eliminates the current GAAP hierarchy and establishes two levels of guidance - authoritative and nonauthoritative.
+The Codification is a reorganization of current GAAP interachy and establishes two levels of guidance - authoritative and non-unthoritative.
 According to the FASB, all "non-grandfathered, non-SEC accounting literature" that is not included in the Codification would be considered nonauthoritative.
 The FASB has indicated that the Codification does not change current GAAP.
 Instead, the changes aim to (1) reduce the time and effort it takes for users to research accounting questions and (2) improve the usability of current accounting standards.
 The Codification is effective for interim and annual periods ending on or after September 15, 2009.
 The Company will apply the Codification to its disclosures beginning with the first quarter ended September 30, 2009.
 As the Codification is not intended to change the existing accounting guidance, its adoption will not have an impact on the Company's results of operations and financial condition.